KastenTaco/zmk-config-sofle-sean/README.md

 Happy Birthday, Sean.

-Thi is the repository to your brand new [Sofle](https://github.com/josefadamcik/SofleKeyboard), a split wireless mechanical keyboard.
+This is the repository for your brand new [Sofle](https://github.com/josefadamcik/SofleKeyboard), a split wireless mechanical keyboard.
 Your keyboard is a wireless variant of the original Sofle.
-It is based off the Sofle RGB's design: [SofleChocWireless](https://github.com/josefadamcik/SofleKeyboard)
+It is based on the Sofle RGB's design: [SofleChocWireless](https://github.com/josefadamcik/SofleKeyboard)

 Key Features:
  * Compatible Kailh Choc V1 low profile switches